 Residents using power mobility equipment (including power wheelchairs and scooters) must be assessed by The Lodge’s Therapy Services Occupational or Physical Therapist before the equipment may be used at The Lodge.
 All assistive devices and adaptive equipment must be stored in the resident’s room.

 The Lodge recognizes the importance and value that pets have for many people.
-Due to infection control and allergy concerns the Lodge cannot accommodate residents to move their cat, dog, fish or bird in with them.
+Due to infection control and allergy concerns, pets are not permitted to live at the Lodge.
 The Lodge does have a number of Pet Therapy Volunteers who visit with their pets.
 These pet visitors are certified by either the Pacific Animal Therapy Society (PATS), or the St. John Ambulance Pet Therapy Program.

 Resident smoking at The Lodge is discouraged due to health and safety concerns.
 Residents who wish to continue smoke may continue to do so, as long as they are able to comply with The Lodge’s smoking policy and procedure.
 Resident smoking is restricted to designated outdoor areas only.
 An assessment of each resident who wishes to continue to smoke is made upon arrival at the facility, and periodically, to determine any change in the risks associated with the risk of continued smoking.
 Assistance with smoking cessation is offered.
 Residents who are unable to smoke safely must have their smoking materials controlled by staff, and will only be able to smoke when supervision by staff or family can be provided.

 There is no visitor or staff smoking allowed on the grounds of The Lodge at Broadmead, in order to comply with Provincial Tobacco Control Act regulations and the “smoke free premises” restrictions of Island Health.